marijnh/Eloquent-JavaScript/11_async.md

 You will need to convert the content of these files to an array.
 The easiest way to do that is to use the `split` method on the string produced by `textFile`.
 Note that for the logfiles, that will still give you an array of strings, which you have to convert to numbers before passing them to `new Date`.

 Summarizing all the time points into a table of hours can be done by creating a table (array) that holds a number for each hour in the day.
-You can then loop over all the timestamps (over the logfiles and the numbers in every log file) and for each one, if it happened on the correct day, take the hour it occurred in, and add one to the corresponding number in the table.
+You can then loop over all the timestamps (over the logfiles and the numbers in every logfile) and for each one, if it happened on the correct day, take the hour it occurred in, and add one to the corresponding number in the table.

 {{index "async function", "await keyword", "Promise class"}}